HaiShaw/cs255-project1/README.txt

     -   All salts are moved to 256Bit with stronger entropy, main salts are: user password hash salt, salt for deriving user's key-DB E/D key, salt for deriving user's key-DB MAC key.

-    -   Use pbkdf2 to derive per user group-keys DataBase E/D key and MAC keys separately from user password;  and using different salts.
+    -   Use pbkdf2 to derive per user group-keys DataBase E/D key (128Bit) and MAC keys (2x128Bit) separately from user password, with different salts.

     -   User password is the ultimate to validate an user, so it's never saved anywhere neither local or session Storage.
         To validate a revisiting user, we have to save its password salt (random) out to persistent localStorage.